yannicklevederpvtl/spring-cloud-config-credhub/README.md

 }
 ```

-## Step 4
+## Step 5

-Manage this same stringsampleproperty into a secret store from Credhub
+Manage this same `stringsampleproperty` into a secret store from Credhub for Config Server

 A secret stored using a path beginning with a specific app name (for example, a path beginning with myapp/) will only be made available to the app that uses that name (in this example, an app named `config-demo-service`).

+Add this secret store for Config Server

 ```
 cf config-server-add-credhub-secret configserver config-demo-service/default/master/mysecret '{"config-demo-service.stringsampleproperty": "mysecretpropertyfromcredhub"}'
 ```

-Restart the application and access again https://config-demo-service.YOURDOMAIN/properties
+Restart the application and access again this link: https://config-demo-service.YOURDOMAIN/properties
-You should get the two properties but the `stringsampleproperty` has been replaced by the same property from Credhub, secret properties take precedence over git properties.
+You should get the two properties but the `stringsampleproperty` has been replaced by the property value from Credhub, in fact secret properties take precedence over git properties.

 ```
 {